sait-wbdv/fall-2022/src/lib/content/assessments/cpnt-260/achievements-2.md

 - [Responsive image gallery with CSS Grid](https://www.youtube.com/watch?v=tFKrK4eAiUQ) by Jen Simmons
     - You may use Lorem Picsum for this tutorial;
 - [Making an Accessible Hamburger Menu](http://www.ashleysheridan.co.uk/blog/Making+an+Accessible+Hamburger+Menu) by Ashley Sheridan
+    - You can stop when she starts adding Javascript
+    - You can optionally follow [Responsive Navbar Tutorial](https://www.youtube.com/watch?v=At4B7A4GOPg) by Web Dev Simplified
 - **[more here]**

 **Submissions needed**
 Got a good tutorial you'd like to submit for marks?
 Ask your Instructor about adding it onto the list.
+- **Bonus: 5 points** for anyone who finds and adequate tutorial to add to the list.

 **Bonus**
 - You can do two Build Session in Round 1 for a total of 10 points!